sfaber34/scaffold-eth/README.md

 **System.name** and **System.distToSol** are just used to render text in the bottom corners of NFTs. **System.radius**, **System.color**, **Planet.radius**, **Planet.orbDist**, **Planet.colorA**, **Planet.colorB**, and **Planet.colorC** are used for layout logic.
 Please note that **Planet.orbDist** is calculated and does not need to be provided like other Planet attributes.

 **SystemData.sol** has functions for filling/returning System/Planet structs.
 It also calculates planet orbit distance from star centroid to planet centroid (pixels) based on the order that planets are passed to **createSystem()**.
 It makes the orbit gap between planets (roughly) the same.
-Data used to fill structs is passed from the **App.jsx** "Mint" button's onClick function.
+Data used to fill structs is passed from the **App.jsx** "Mint" button's onClick function.<br /><br />

 The logic for building out star system SVGs for render lives in the **ReturnSvg.sol** library.